Meal Prep for Beginners: A Simple Week-by-Week Plan

 Why Meal Prep Works

 The science is clear: when healthy food is readily available, you eat healthier.
-When it's not, you reach for whatever is convenient — which usually means takeout or processed snacks.
+When it's not, you reach for whatever is convenient — which usually means takeout, the office vending machine, or processed snacks.

 Week 1: Start Simple